onaio/help/faqs/_posts/2016-10-27-faq-basemaps.md

 >**Note:**<br/>
 >
-Ona now supports vector tiles on all basemaps.
+Ona supports vector tiles on all basemaps.
 Vector tiles are able to deliver large amounts of geographic data in small chunks to a browser or client app.
 This results in a few key benefits:
 <br><br>
-   * Styling - as vectors, tiles can be styled when requested allowing one to create maps using many styles on global data;
+   * Styling - As vectors, tiles can be styled when requested allowing one to create maps using many styles on global data;
 <br><br>
    * Size - Vector tiles are small, enabling high resolution maps, faster loading times, and efficient caching; and
 <br><br>